richardsavio/userscripts/README.md

 * https://userscripts-mirror.org/scripts/review/187133

 ## Customized filter list
-* Block annoying things on Youtube and Google search results page
+* Block annoying things on Youtube and Google search results page using snippets from letsblock.it